Diploma of Higher Education in Person-Centred Counselling

 This course will provide a theoretical foundation and practitioner training in the Person-Centred Approach, which qualifies you to practice as a counsellor.
 It will give you an opportunity to work with both traditional and contemporary person-centred counselling theorists, equipping you with a wide theoretical knowledge from which to practice safely and ethically.
 At the end of the 2nd year you will be qualified to apply for and work in different areas of the profession such as private practice, NHS, schools, and related sectors.

 This is a 2 year full-time course validated by Middlesex University, which has the option of an extra 1 year top-up course, a BA (Hons) Degree in Person-Centred Counselling & Psychotherapy, after successfully completing the Diploma.

-* HE loan - The Student Loans Company provides loans and grants to learners at college studying Higher Education.
-For more information visit www.slc.co.uk
+Do you need help to pay for this course?
+Did you know you can take out a Higher Education Loan to help with this?
+The Student Loans Company provides loans and grants to learners at college studying Higher Education.
+For more information click here

 What you will learn